NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 ::

      bundle_adjust --camera-weight 0 \
+       --tri-weight 0.1              \
-       --tri-weight 0.1 --tri-robust-threshold 0.1 \
+       --tri-robust-threshold 0.1    \
-       file1.cub file2.cub file3.cub -o run_ba/run
+       file1.cub file2.cub file3.cub \
+       -o run_ba/run

-The above choices for camera weight and triangulation weight are a recent implementation and suggested going forward, but not yet the defaults.
+The above choices for camera weight and triangulation weight have in the meantime become the defaults.
 These are helpful in preventing the cameras from drifting too far from initial locations.

 .. _maxar_gcp: